 Published in Foreign Policy In Focus Daniel Wilkinson, Acting Director, Environment and Human Rights Luciana Téllez Chávez, Researcher, Environment and Human Rights Division@lucianatellez Satellite images showing dramatic drops in air pollution in coronavirus hotspots around the globe have circulated widely … Continue reading →

 Research just in reveals that extreme events from climate change (2011-2017) have damaged 45% of Australia’s coastal habitats, including coral reefs, mangroves, kelp forests and seagrass.
 These habitats provide food and shelter for a huge range of marine and estuarine species, including large fish, turtles and dugongs.
-Vital for fisheries, these key habitats are also used and much … Continue reading Australia suffers not only the loss of coral reefs.
+Vital for fisheries, these key habitats are also used and much loved by local and international visitors.

 Free course begins next week!
 Take the challenge and understand problems and solutions to managing tropical coastal ecosystems.
 Do you want to develop the skills and knowledge needed to help preserve tropical coastal ecosystems?
 These critical systems provide goods and services for hundreds of millions of people.
 Human activities, however, are leading to their decline globally.
 TROPIC101x will introduce you to the fascinating organisms, ecological processes, challenges and solutions that lie behind these unique ecosystems.
 Details regarding the course and enrollment can be found HERE.

 Ove Hoegh-Guldberg, Global Change Institute, University of Queensland.
 From The Conversation, March 31 2014.